Star diagonal

-A star diagonal, erecting lens or diagonal mirror is an angled mirror or prism used in telescopes that allows viewing from a direction that is perpendicular to the usual eyepiece axis.
-It allows more convenient and comfortable viewing when the telescope is pointed at, or near the zenith (i.e. directly overhead).
-Also, the resulting image is right side up, but is reversed from left to right.
+A star diagonal, erecting lens, or diagonal mirror is an angled mirror or prism used in telescopes that allows viewing from a direction that is perpendicular to the usual eyepiece axis.
+It allows more convenient and comfortable viewing when the telescope is pointed at or near the zenith (i.e. directly overhead).
+The resulting image is right side up, but is reversed from left to right.